 Green macroalgae, belonging to the Class of Chlorophyceae, are a diverse group of multicellular photosynthetic organisms predominantly inhabiting marine environments, though some species are found in freshwater and terrestrial habitats (Figure 3.2 D).
-They are characterized by their green pigmentation, resulting from the dominance of chlorophylls a and b, which play a crucial role in their photosynthetic processes (Cikoš et al., 2022).
+They are characterized by green pigmentation, resulting from the dominance of chlorophylls a and b, which play a crucial role in their photosynthetic processes (Cikoš et al., 2022).

-Ecologically, green macroalgae are significant primary producers, contributing substantially to the productivity of coastal ecosystems.
+Ecologically, green macroalgae are significant primary producers of coastal ecosystems.
 Species such as those in the genus Ulva are known for their rapid growth rates and are often indicators of nutrient-rich conditions (Liu et al., 2020).
 In addition to their ecological roles, green macroalgae have been utilized in various human applications.
-They are cultivated for food used in aquaculture and their potential in biofuel production and as bioindicators for monitoring environmental health is being actively researched (Moreira et al., 2022).
+They are cultivated for food use in aquaculture and their potential in biofuel production and as bioindicators for monitoring environmental health is being actively researched (Moreira et al., 2022).

 However, under conditions of eutrophication—excessive nutrient enrichment—green macroalgae can proliferate excessively, leading to algal blooms.
-These blooms can have detrimental effects on marine ecosystems, including hypoxia (low oxygen levels) and the displacement of other important species (Schreyers et al., 2021a; Sun et al., 2022).
+These blooms can have detrimental effects on marine ecosystems, including hypoxia conditions (low oxygen levels) and competition with other important species (Schreyers et al., 2021a; Sun et al., 2022).

 1.1.3.3 Phaeophyceae

 Brown macroalgae, classified under the class Phaeophyceae, are a diverse group of multicellular marine algae predominantly found in temperate and polar coastal regions (Figure 3.2 B).
-Their characteristic brown coloration arises from the presence of the pigment fucoxanthin, which masks the green of chlorophylls a and c.
+Their characteristic brown coloration arises from the presence of the pigment fucoxanthin, which masks the green color of chlorophylls a and c.
 This pigmentation is integral to their photosynthetic efficiency, particularly in low-light underwater environments (Cikoš et al., 2022).